open/close all folders

 - Super-Persistent Predator: The possible reason they are still very feared predators; they don't give up easily, and their regenerative abilities mean they'll be back to hunting even if they are destroyed.

-- You Need a Breath Mint: One distinctive quality of Timberwolves is their rancid breath — Spike points this out as the flaw in the Mane Six's attempt to create a puppet of one.
+- You Need a Breath Mint: One distinctive quality of Timberwolves is their rancid breath — Spike points the lack of this stink out as the flaw in the Mane Six's attempt to create a puppet of one.

 Debut: "Hearth's Warming Eve"Winter spirits that feed off of hatred and cause deadly blizzards the more powerful they get.
 They existed before Equestria's founding and were seemingly destroyed when the three tribes united in friendship, triggering a powerful spell that vanquished them.